 Even though insurance companies may be obligated to settle your claim fairly, that does not mean they will do so without a fight.
 It is known that insurance companies can take advantage of property damage victims through various tactics.

 However, under the law, these insurance companies have an obligation to their policyholders and claimants.
 Some of these responsibilities include:

 - Representing the facts of a policy

-- Conducting an investigation into the claim before issuing a denial
+- Investigating the claim before issuing a denial

 - Taking action on claims once one has been filed